alkhimey/nihamkin.com/_posts/20-msp430-with-ili9341-display.markdown

 Now [download](https://github.com/alkhimey/Adafruit_ILI9341/tree/msp430-support) the modified library and place it in the [library](http://energia.nu/Guide_Environment.html#libraries) folder of Energia.
 If you are cloning the repo, make sure to checkout "*msp430-support*" branch.
 After restarting Energia, you will be able to see the *Adafruit_ILI9341* examples in the *Examples* list.

+You will also need to download and place the [Adafruit_GFX_Library](https://github.com/adafruit/Adafruit-GFX-Library).

 Make the following connections.
 Those connections are specific to *msp430g32553* launchpad.
 Other launchpads in this family have different pins for hardware SPI, so be careful and look it up in the reference.

 <center>